EthanSansom/goodreadsratings/README.md

 -   `model` contains fitted models `ratings_model.rds` and `popularity_model.rds`.
 -   `other/llm_usage/usage.txt` contains a copy of a ChatGPT-4 text chat used during the writing of this paper.
 -   `paper` contains the Quarto document and bibliography file used to generate this paper, as well as a copy of the paper `paper.pdf`.
--   `scripts` contains the R scripts used to clean and model the data.
+-   `scripts` contains the R scripts used to simulate, validate, clean and model the data.

 ## Statement on LLM usage